lasp/basilisk/src/fswAlgorithms/attGuidance/flybyPoint/flybyPoint.rst

    * - ``dtFilterData``
      - 0
      - time between two consecutive filter reads.
 If defaulted to zero, the filter information is read at every update call
+   * - ``maxRate``
+     - 0
+     - If non-zero, the maximum allowable predicted rate at closest approach.
+If greater discard filter input
+   * - ``maxAcceleration``
+     - 0
+     - If non-zero, the maximum allowable predicted max acceleration.
+If greater discard filter input
    * - ``signOfOrbitNormalFrameVector``
      - 1
      - Sign of the orbit normal rxv vector used to build the frame.
 If equal to 1, the frame is a traditional Hill frame if -1, it flips the orbit normal axis to point "down" relative to the orbtial momentum
    * - ``flybyModel``
      - 0
      - 0 for rectilinear flyby model, 1 for Clohessy-Wiltshire model